espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

 **Function:**

-Obtain the MAC address of the ESP Station.
+Query the MAC address of the ESP Station.

 **Command:**